 St Helena Island is a tropical island of volcanic origin in the South Atlantic located 2,485 miles east of Rio De Janeiro, 703 miles to the South East of Ascension Island, 1200 miles from the West African coast and 4,901 miles from the UK, making it one of the most remote islands in the world.
 In 1815 the British Government selected St Helena as the place of detention of Napoleon Bonaparte.
 He lived on the island until his death in 1821.
 His body remained on the island for another 20 years before being moved to Paris.
 While the island is only 47 square miles, it boasts 400 endemic bird and plant species.
 Above all, the island is very safe and you are assured of a warm welcome by the islanders.

 Previously the island has only been accessible by taking a five day voyage on the RMS St Helena from Cape Town.
 This is all about to change with the opening of the brand new airport in October of this year.
 Tribù is thrilled to be offering this journey to the island before the inevitable change takes place.
 One can expect unspoiled landscapes and untouched nature.
 Beneath the shadow of a soaring, ruined cathedral of volcanic rock is a rugged paradise, one of sand dunes and lush green hills and a coastline where dolphins and whales are often spotted.

 St. Helena draws nature lovers and avid birders alike.
 Diana's Peak National Park, home to 60 known native species of plants - 45 of which exist nowhere else in the world - is utterly pristine.
 In addition, the island's mountains and subtropical climates make for exceptional coffee-growing conditions, and although farms are not abundant, it produces some of the best (and most expensive) coffee in the world.

-For further information on planning your trip, contact a Tribù Travel Specialist at 858-201-3079 or email@example.com.
+For further information on planning your trip, contact a Tribù Travel Expert at 858-201-3071 or email us at: email@example.com.